cesarvr/blog/content/post/js-performance.md

   //....
 ```

 Now the code looks more verbose and less elegant but more C like and was giving me the impression that maybe should be faster.
-But I run the code again and I got 10 FPS.
-Which means that the code not only is slow but now I added a new problem of code ugliness.
-This is what happen when we take decision without proper information, you end up adding more problems.
+But I run the code again and I got 10 FPS, where are my other 50 frames ?.
+Now the code is not only slow but now I added a new problem of code ugliness.

 # Solving The Mystery

-Ironically Chrome has one of the best tools (in my opinion) to instrument JavaScript applications, after that failure I recognised I need some help and decide to give the Chrome profiler a chance.
+Ironically Chrome has one of the best tools (in my opinion) to instrument JavaScript applications and after that humbling experience, I decided I maybe should start using it.

 Chrome profiler up and running:

 ![debugger-chrome](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/debugger-chrome.gif)

 My first surprise is to see how much the profiler has improved, I'm able to see the correlation between the frames, time and instructions executed.
+After watching that I discover how much I wasted my time.

 ![profiler](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/profiling.PNG)

-Before looking this graph just keep in mind that to perceive an animation as fluid (30 FPS) our program need to generate a new frame every 33ms which mean that to hunt the bottleneck I just need to look for the functions that are beyond that threshold.
-The code with the highest threshold is painted in yellow, but it gives you a global view, to get more details i have to go to the  *Call Tree* section.
+Before looking this graph just keep in mind that, to perceive an animation as fluid the program need to generate a new frame every 33ms.
+This meant that to hunt the bottleneck, I just need to look for functions that are beyond that threshold.
+The profiler has facilitated this task by painting in yellow the spots that are lagging the most.
+To look for a more detailed view I used the *Call Tree* section.

 ![data](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/data!!.PNG)

-The problem at the end was *gl.getError()* inside the ```paint``` function.
+The performance problem was calling *gl.getError()* inside the ```paint``` function, in Chrome.

 ```js
 paint(object) {